Institute of Semitic Studies

-Major Achievements and Work
+Major achievements and work

 Among the Institute’s major achievements to date is the sponsorship of the 1989 symposium on the Dead Sea Scrolls.
-According to the Institute's website, "This symposium was editorialized in the Washington Post as a commendable peace-making effort among bitterly quarreling scholars.".
-In 1992, the Institute sponsored the Second International Congress of "Yemenite Jewish Studies" where the Congress brought together over 200 scholars and many interested individuals from Israel, Europe, the United States, and the Middle East.
+According to the Institute's website, "This symposium was editorialized in the Washington Post as a commendable peace-making effort among bitterly quarreling scholars."
+In 1992, the Institute sponsored the Second International Congress of "Yemenite Jewish Studies" where the Congress brought together more than 200 scholars and many interested individuals from Israel, Europe, the United States, and the Middle East.
 A congratulatory message was given by the future US President Bill Clinton and the then Prime Minister Shamir of Israel.
 Also, the Institute supports a Princeton Theological Seminary project to make the Dead Sea Scrolls publicly available in their original Hebrew and/or Aramaic, with new English translations.
 It supports the University of Pennsylvania Sumerian Dictionary Project.
 In 1988, it co-sponsored with the Univ. of Pennsylvania the 35th International Congress of Assyriology.
 In 1991, it co-sponsored with Princeton University the Fifth Congress of Judaeo-Arabic Studies and another on Ancient Iraq.
 It has organized other major scholarly projects and frequent public and educational programs.
 Among these are those on the Nabataeans, religions of pre-Islamic Arabia, and Ethiopic Christian manuscripts.